AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 keywords: [image carousel, carousel, accessible carousel, media carousel]
 categories: [html, css, javascript, accessibility]
 thumbnail: ./images/algorithm.png
-lastUpdated: 2022-10-12
+lastUpdated: 2024-11-13
 openGraph:
   twitter:
     card: summary_large_image
 stylesheets:
   - /assets/styles/demos/carousel.css
 scripts:
-  -
-    type: module
+  - type: module
     src: /assets/scripts/demos/carousel.js
 commentsId: 166
 isFeatured: true
 ---

 If you've been on the web long enough, you're probably aware that carousels don't have the best reputation.
-While they're not *inherently* bad, they do tend to be implemented in a way that compromises accessibility.
+While they're not _inherently_ bad, they do tend to be implemented in a way that compromises accessibility.
 For example, carousels typically lack proper keyboard support and semantics, making it difficult for users to navigate or parse the content.
 Some carousels also auto-scroll their content, creating an unpleasant experience for users with vestibular disorders.
 Other implementations rely heavily on libraries and ship more JavaScript than is really needed.

 Jared Smith's [Should I Use a Carousel](https://shouldiuseacarousel.com/) demonstrates the frustrating user experience that a poorly engineered carousel can create.
 It also cites user research suggesting that carousels are ineffective at communicating textual information or compelling users to take action.
 Furthermore, Vitaly Friedman's article on [designing a better carousel UX](https://www.smashingmagazine.com/2022/04/designing-better-carousel-ux/) illustrates just how much work and research is required to create an acceptable user experience with carousels.